Oh, hi there! Guess who’s back with another blog tour? *points at self* THIS GIRRRLLL.

-Welcome to my stop at the The Big F blog tour hosted by Xpresso Book Tours!
+Welcome to my stop of the The Big F blog tour hosted by Xpresso Book Tours!
 Today, I’ll be sharing my review and the tour-wide giveaway with you!
-You can also follow the rest of the tour here.

 “Danielle effed up.
 Big time.

 Danielle’s plans for the future were pretty easy to figure out… until she failed senior English and her single college application was denied.
 Suddenly she’s in hot water with very few options, because honestly who applies to a safety school when their mom is a semi-famous “college psychic”?!

 Determined to get her life back on track, Danielle enrolls in her hometown community college with a plan: pass her English class and get back into Ohio State and her mother’s good graces.
 Romance isn’t on her radar… until she reconnects with her childhood crush and golden-boy-next-door, Luke.

 Between family drama, first love and finding her own way, Danielle can’t help but feel a little overwhelmed.
 Thankfully she has her friendship with the snarky and frustratingly attractive Porter, her coworker at the campus bookstore, to push her to experience new things and help keep her afloat.

 One thing’s for sure: This time, failure’s not an option.”

 // August 29th 2017 by Swoon Reads //